icoloma/dotfiles/README.md

 ### installing

 * Fork this repository (or clone straight into your local machine).
-For cloning I would recommend to clone into ~/.dotfiles
+I would recommend to put it into ~/.dotfiles
 * Read and run parts of `setup.sh`
 * Run `symlink-setup.sh`.
-This will symlink all links from dotfiles into the home folder
+This will symlink everything from `dotfiles` into the home folder
-* Read and remember the git and bash shortcuts
+* Read and memorize the git and bash shortcuts
 * Go into the `apps` folder and start installing your selection of tools

-Once your installation is complete you will have to manually add the following:

-* Add ~/.gitconfig.local with your user data
+Once the installation is complete you will have to manually add a `~/.gitconfig.local` file with your user account information.

 ## Start reading

 You should start with .functions, .aliases and .gitconfig.
 Good stuff.

-~/.extra will contain anything that you don't want to commit back to the git repo, like configuration-specific stuff.
+~/.extra will contain anything that you don't want to commit back to the git repo.

 If you decide to install fasd (you should!) it pays off to read [the one-page documentation](https://github.com/clvv/fasd).